o3de/o3de.org/content/docs/user-guide/features/components/reference/ui-canvas-asset-ref.md

 ---
-description: ' Use the UI Canvas Asset Ref component in Amazon Lumberyard to associate a UI canvas with a component entity in a level. '
+description: ' Use the UI Canvas Asset Ref component in Open 3D Engine to associate a UI canvas with a component entity in a level. '
 title: UI Canvas Asset Ref
 ---